MtGambelOak/MountGambelOak/README.md

 ## Support scripts & notes
 - `build.py` is the single source of truth for derived blog metadata.
 Keep it updated if you introduce new fields shared between the blog index and individual posts.
-- A cron job runs on the host machine to update the favicon for local development to keep it in sync with production.

 ---